 Just over a week ago my lady and I went to the cinema to see Suicide Squad.
-I was well aware of the critical distain for the film but as my tastes frequently lead me to like things which critics hate, I went in with an open mind and looked forward to being wowed nastiest bunch of miscreants the world has ever depended on.
+I was well aware of the critical distain for the film but as my tastes frequently lead me to like things which critics hate, I went in with an open mind and looked forward to being wowed by the nastiest bunch of miscreants the world has ever depended on.

 As we left the cinema after the film, my lady and I discussed and generally agreed that it "wasn't bad" but could have been much more.
 We posited that many of the critics probably watched it with higher expectations than we went in with and therefore marked it down unfairly.
 As first impressions go, I suppose that wasn't the worst.

 However as we discussed more in the car on the way home we started to pick it apart a bit more and by the time our fifteen minute drive home had finished we were now at the point of: "ok, it was bad but not as bad as 'Batman vs Superman' (our yardstick for big budget action movie with extreme suck)".
 Further down a slippery slope then but not rock bottom.

 However, the following evening while my Lady was at a hen night, I watched "Hardcore Henry".